 The main advantage of a living-donor liver transplant is the short waiting time.
 Recipients do not need to wait for a suitable deceased donor while their health deteriorates further.
 In addition, the donor can be examined carefully and prepared for surgery.
 Living donation provides better outcomes than donations from deceased donors, since the donor and the time of surgery are carefully selected.

-A living-donor liver transplant is a complex and technically demanding surgery, posing risks for the donor and the recipient.
-Thereby, extensive preoperative evaluation and the experience of the medical team are crucial for the outcomes.
+A living-donor liver transplant is a complex and technically demanding surgery, posing risks for both the donor and recipient.
+Therefore, extensive preoperative evaluation and a highly experienced medical team are crucial for a successful outcome.

 Liver transplants in children are quite different from those in adults.
 First, the reason for the transplant is different for children.
 In adults, liver failure is often caused by hepatitis, alcoholic steatohepatitis, or fatty liver disease.
 In contrast, children usually need a liver transplant due to congenital anomalies, and biliary atresia is the most common cause.
 Second, narrow vessels and bile ducts, and the small space for the liver present additional challenges for the surgeon.

 At Acibadem, we routinely perform liver transplants for pediatric patients and infants, with excellent outcomes.
 Some of our patients are complex cases that have been rejected as not being suitable for liver transplantation by other centers.
 We also successfully perform combined liver–kidney transplants for children with metabolic diseases.